shellymutu-grigg/CSharp-SOLID-GraphQL-NBomber/README.md

 It demonstrates TDD thinking, validator testing, and mocking through interfaces.

 ### ✔ Foundation for Kafka or RabbitMQ integration
-The Infrastructure folder includes stubs and extension points for message producers.
+TODO: Create stubs and extension points for message producers.
 This shows readiness for event-driven and distributed workflows.

 ### ✔ Strong engineering practices